Algebraic relations between solutions of Painlev\'e equations: Painlev e five

-\end{prop} \begin{proof} The proof is almost identical to that of Proposition \ref{Naggy1}, so we will only describe the differences here.
-The essential point is that by \cite{watanabe1995solutions} as interpreted in the this Section, for $\bar v \in D$, a dense subset of $V$, $X_{V} ( \bar v)$ has Morley degree four, while by \cite{umemura1998solutions} as interpreted in Section \ref{twotwo}, any equation in the third Painlev\'e family has Morley degree at most three. \end{proof}
+As the set $D$ is dense in $V,$ we must have such a bijection for some $\bar z \in D.$ But then by Lemma 3.4 of \cite{watanabe1995solutions} as interpreted above, $X_{V} ( \bar z)$ has Morley degree four, while by \cite{umemura1998solutions} as interpreted in Section \ref{twotwo}, any equation in the third Painlev\'e family has Morley degree at most three.
+This is a contradiction as definable bijections preserve Morley degree. \end{proof}

+The B\"acklund transformations detailed above each give rise to instances of nonorthogonality between fibers of the the fifth Painlev\'e family, and next we turn our attention towards towards classifying algebraic relations within the family.

+\begin{ques} If $\bar v, \bar w \in V$ are such that there is no $\sigma \in S_4$ and $a \in \m Z$ such that then are $X_V (\bar v )$ and $X_V ( \bar w)$ orthogonal? \end{ques} As in previous sections, our techniques can be used to answer the question for generic values of the parameters.
+Similar to the other families of equations, additional cases which we do not state specifically are accessible via our methods, which rely on specialization arguments which exploit the structure of the exceptional fibers of Morley degree larger than one.